vara11/mbd-bidw/README.md

   - Download the right version of MySQL and MySQL Workbench for your OS (in our case: MySQL Community Server 8.0.12 and MySQL Workbench 8.0.12).
 Download the program(s):
     - [Mac] In this case: MySQL (http://dev.mysql.com/downloads/mysql/) and MySQL Workbench (http://dev.mysql.com/downloads/workbench/)
     - [Windows] In this case download the MSI installer (bigger size, 64bits) from http://dev.mysql.com/downloads/mysql/ .
 This installer includes MySQL Workbench.
-Workbench in windows requires [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
+Workbench in windows may require [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
   - Install all the programs and follow the instructions:
-    - [Windows] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
+    - [Windows] During the installation process you will configure the password for root user (choose IE2018 or a password that you will remember).
+Consider a custom installation and choose just the MySQL Server and MySQL Workbench as components to be installed.
-    - [Mac] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
+    - [Mac] During the installation process you will configure the password for root user (choose IE2018 or a password that you will remember).
 If you forget the password you will be able to change it from system preferences.
     - PDI and MySQL Workbench only supports legacy password encription, not the new strong encription available in MySQL 8.

 > Note: for Microsoft Windows it is just one installer for MAC, two files.